 – Just Like Secondhand Tobacco Smoke

-If marijuana smoking is allowed indoors in public places, both employees and patrons are at risk.
-Secondhand smoke exposure from marijuana can cause significant health issues including breathing problems.
+If marijuana smoking is allowed indoors in public places and multi-unit housing, employees, patrons, and residents are at risk.
+Secondhand smoke exposure from marijuana can cause significant health issues, including breathing problems.

-- Secondhand smoke from combusted marijuana contains fine particulate matter that can be breathed deeply into the lungss,i which can cause lung irritation; asthma attacks, and makes respiratory infections more likely.
-Exposure to fine particulate matter can exacerbate health problems especially for people with respiratory conditions like asthma, bronchitis, or COPD.ii
+• Secondhand smoke from combusted marijuana contains fine particulate matter that can be breathed deeply into the lungs,1 which can cause lung irritation, asthma attacks, and makes respiratory infections more likely.
+Exposure to fine particulate matter can exacerbate health problems especially for people with respiratory conditions like asthma, bronchitis, or COPD.2

-- Significant amounts of mercury, cadmium, nickel, lead, hydrogen cyanide, and chromium, as well as 3 times the amount of ammonia, are found in mainstream marijuana smoke than is in tobacco smoke.iii
+• Significant amounts of mercury, cadmium, nickel, lead, and chromium are found in marijuana smoke, and there is three times the amount of ammonia and more hydrogen cyanide in marijuana smoke than there is in tobacco smoke.3

-- In 2009, the California Office of Environmental Health Hazard Assessment added marijuana smoke to the list of carcinogens and reproductive toxins cited as dangerous in the Safe Drinking Water and Toxic Enforcement Act of 1986, also known as Proposition 65.
-It reported that at least 33 individual constituents present in both marijuana smoke and tobacco smoke are Proposition 65 carcinogens.iv, v
+• In 2009, the California Office of Environmental Health Hazard Assessment added marijuana smoke to the list of carcinogens and reproductive toxins cited as dangerous in the Safe Drinking Water and Toxic Enforcement Act of 1986, also known as Proposition 65.
+It reported that at least 33 individual constituents present in both marijuana smoke and tobacco smoke are Proposition 65 carcinogens.4, 5

-- Secondhand smoke from marijuana has many of the same chemicals as smoke from tobacco, including those linked to lung cancer.vi
+• Secondhand smoke from marijuana has many of the same chemicals as smoke from tobacco, including those linked to lung cancer.6

-- Secondhand marijuana smoke exposure impairs blood vessel function.
-Published studies on rats show thirty minutes of exposure to secondhand marijuana smoke at levels comparable to those found in restaurants that allow cigarette smoking led to substantial impairment of blood vessel function.
-Marijuana smoke exposure had a greater and longer-lasting effect on blood vessel function than exposure to secondhand tobacco smoke.vii
+• Secondhand marijuana smoke exposure impairs blood vessel function.
+Thirty minutes of exposure to secondhand marijuana smoke at levels comparable to those found in restaurants that allow cigarette smoking led to substantial impairment of blood vessel function.
+Marijuana smoke exposure had a greater and longer-lasting effect on blood vessel function than exposure to secondhand tobacco smoke.7

-- Secondhand marijuana smoke and secondhand tobacco smoke is similar in many ways.
-More research is needed, but the current body of science shows that both tobacco and marijuana smoke have similar chemical composition and suggests that they may have harmful cardiovascular health effects, such as atherosclerosis (partially blocked arteries), heart attack, and stroke.ix
+• Secondhand marijuana smoke and secondhand tobacco smoke likely have similar harmful health effects, such as atherosclerosis (partially blocked arteries), heart attack, and stroke, because of their similar chemical composition.

 Issues and Policy Trends

-As the marijuana industry ramps up to become as influential and aggressive as Big Tobacco, there is a need for public health professionals and advocates to get ahead of policy trends for marijuana use in states and communities.
+As the marijuana industry ramps up to become as influential and aggressive as Big Tobacco, there is an urgency for public health professionals and advocates to get ahead of policy trends for marijuana use in states and communities.

 Here are some tips for what to expect from marijuana industry proponents and how to prepare to protect nonsmokers’ rights:

 A challenge for marijuana regulation is to identify appropriate places for use of the product.
-Expect a lot of pressure to enable marijuana use in enclosed areas (social smoking “clubs”) and semi-enclosed areas (rooftop bars, alley bars, and patios).
+Expect a lot of pressure to enable marijuana use in enclosed areas (smoking “lounges” or “clubs” especially attached to retailers) and semi-enclosed areas (rooftop bars and patios).
+Some proposed laws would allow food and drink sales at marijuana retailers, turning them into hospitality venues that allow smoking indoors.
 The question to ask is: how will allowing marijuana smoking affect other people?
 Do people work or volunteer there?
 Will non-users be exposed to secondhand marijuana smoke or thirdhand smoke residue?
 Will marijuana smoke drift into neighboring businesses or property?

 People should not have to breathe smoke of any kind while at work or when in public places.